With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Sunrise Canyon Hospital is a mental health treatment center in Lubbock, TX, located at 1950 Aspen Avenue, 79408 zip code area.
-Sunrise Canyon Hospital provides hospital inpatient treatment and telemedicine/telehealth.
-Sunrise Canyon Hospital offers psychotropic medication, group therapy and activity therapy to seniors 65 or older, adults and young adults.
+Sunrise Canyon Hospital provides telemedicine/telehealth and hospital inpatient treatment.
+Sunrise Canyon Hospital offers activity therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
 Sunrise Canyon Hospital also supports clients referred from the court/judicial system.
-Additional services at Sunrise Canyon Hospital consist of integrated primary care services, suicide prevention services and case management.
+Additional services at Sunrise Canyon Hospital consist of court-ordered outpatient treatment, suicide prevention services and case management.

 Learn MoreAllegiance Behavioral Healthcare is a mental health facility in Plainview, TX, located at 2601 Dimmitt Road, Suite 400, 79072 zip code area.
-Allegiance Behavioral Healthcare provides hospital inpatient treatment and telemedicine/telehealth.
-Allegiance Behavioral Healthcare provides psychotropic medication, couples/family therapy and dialectical behavior therapy to adults and seniors 65 or older.
+Allegiance Behavioral Healthcare provides telemedicine/telehealth and hospital inpatient treatment.
+Allegiance Behavioral Healthcare provides couples/family therapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older and adults.
 Allegiance Behavioral Healthcare also supports seniors or older adults and people with Alzheimer's or dementia.
-Additional services offered by Allegiance Behavioral Healthcare consist of illness management and recovery, suicide prevention services and integrated primary care services.
+Additional services offered by Allegiance Behavioral Healthcare consist of case management, legal advocacy and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.